infinitered/ignite/.github/ISSUE_TEMPLATE.md

-### Make sure verify the following before submitting an issue.
+### Hiya!
+So you think it's broken or missing a feature eh?

+Welllllll, it just might be.
+Do me a favor and check the following:

 - [ ] Issue does not already exist
+- Identify exactly what aspect you're issue is about
+  - [ ] ignite base applicattion
+  - [ ] ignite the cli
-- [ ] You have example code or some other reproduce experiment that we can verify
+  - [ ] ignite generated code